Frontend Testing for Mendix Devs

 - Accessibility Roles: Using attributes like

-- Test ID: Testing by test ids is the most resilient way of testing as even if your text or role of the attribute changes, the test will still pass.
-The downside is, testing by test ids is not user facing.
-Unfortunately, Mendix does not offer testing by test ids, because there is no way to uniquely define a test ID on a HTML element in Mendix that will remain unchanged over time.
+- Test ID: Testing by test-id's a very resilient way of testing as even if your text or role of the attribute changes, the test will still pass.
+However there are some downsides; testing by test-id's is not user facing, it makes Testers depend on Developers keeping the test-id's up to date, and Mendix does not natively support it.

 Locator Challenges